 Wet foods don’t tend to have preservatives as they are intended to be used up too soon to allow them to become rancid.
 An opened can should be stored in the fridge and used up within a few days.

-For older pets, a moist or semi-moist food can be easier to feed if they have dental problems.
+- For older pets, moist or semi-moist food can be easier to feed if they have dental problems.

-Cats aren’t great at drinking water.
-For cats prone to urinary problems, feeding a wet food can help them to take in more water and so help them to urinate more often.
+- Cats aren’t great at drinking water.
+For cats prone to urinary problems, feeding wet food can help them to take in more water and so help them to urinate more often.